Bexley Mayor's Court

 The court is in session every other Thursday starting at 9:00 am.
 The magistrate presides over all of the cases including the arraignments, pretrial hearings, financial hearings, and probation revocation hearings.
 The Clerk of Court has office hours from 8:00 am to 4:30 pm Monday through Friday.
 Those who need to pay their fines can do so at the clerk of court office during those times.What if You Want to Transfer Your Case?

-My practice focuses on DUI/OVI defense and criminal defense, and I can help.
-I’ve worked with clients (including college students) in the Bexley Mayor’s Court before, and I can assist you too.
-You can find out more information about me, the results of my past cases, and what clients say on this site.
-Do your research and see if I am the right attorney for you.
-If you want to talk about how I can help, EMAIL ME or call me at 614-717-1177 today to set up a phone consultation.
-My fees are on the high end, but the initial phone consultation is free.
+Our practice focuses on DUI / OVI defense and criminal defense, and we can help.
+We've worked with clients (including college students) in the Bexley Mayor’s Court before, and we can assist you too.
+You can find out more information about us, the results of our past cases, and what clients say on this site.
+Do your research and see if we are the right attorney's for you.
+If you want to talk about how we can help, EMAIL or call us at 614-717-1177 today to set up a phone consultation.
+Our fees are on the high end, but the initial phone consultation is free.